Parth1234-lgtm/TIKTOK-TECHJAM/README.md

 and evaluated specifically for the conditions images actually arrive in: compressed, resized, cropped and filtered.

-> **TODO:** add a hero image here.
-Suggested: a side-by-side of one true
-> positive and one false positive with their confidence scores, or a screenshot
-> of the demo UI.

 ---

 ## 1. Project Overview